Chief of Operational Policy, Analytics & Compliance

-and procedures, directives or memos regarding abatement that predate
+and procedures, directives or memos regarding abatement that predate the

-purpose of this policy is to ensure BWC properly abates pending applications
+this policy is to ensure BWC properly abates pending applications when an

-purposes, to discontinue any further action on applications pending in a claim at the time
+discontinue any further action on applications pending in a claim at the time

 c.
 Motion (C-86).